 Our research on pesticides focuses on the effects of neonicotinoid pesticides.
 We are interested in (1) how bees are exposed to neonicotinoids, (2) how these compounds affect their willingness to forage, and (3) how it affects their navigation and learning

-Our first study focused on how imidacloprid affects the sucrose response threshold of honey bees and how bees are able to resist this pesticide.
+Imidacloprid affects the sucrose response threshold of honey bees and how bees are able to resist this pesticide.
 Natural nectar sources vary in their concentration of sugars.
 Each forager has a minimum threshold, the lowest concentration of sugar that she will feed upon.
 In the lab, harnessed foragers are given a sequence of increasing sucrose concentrations and the lowest sucrose concentration that will elicit feeding (proboscis extension) is the sucrose response threshold.
 Thus far, our experiments reveal that sublethal doses of imidacloprid can elevate this response threshold.
 As a result, bees become like “picky eaters,” only feeding on higher sucrose concentrations than control bees.
 If such bees forage less and reject more natural nectar sources, less food would flow into the nest.
 Tested 24 hrs after treatment, pesticide-treated foragers accepted all offered sucrose concentrations but waggle danced (recruited) significantly less than controls.
 Overall, these changes may reduce food flow into the colony (Eiri and Nieh, 2012).

 The following news articles have been published in the media based upon Eiri and Nieh (2012) and a UCSD press release issued for this paper.
 We provide them below, but wish to note that the most accurate interpretation of Nieh and Eiri (2012) is obtained from the paper itself.
 Statements and claims made in these news articles have not been verified by D. Eiri or J. Nieh.